JamesTsay-12/blog-site/_posts/2025-07-09-wealth-allocations-what-people-do-vs-what-works.md

 ## Introduction: Are We Investing the Right Way?

-Most investors build their portfolios based on instinct, habit, or what they see others doing.
+Most investors build their portfolios based on what they see others doing, instincts, and risk-tolerance.
 But how do these real-world allocations compare to what’s recommended by financial theory and advisors focused on optimizing long-term returns?
 I also want to explore what some constraints and barriers of entry there are for growing high wealth.

 This article compares **actual asset allocations across net worth tiers** to **recommended strategies** backed by research and theory, then evaluates how those choices affect **wealth generation potential and risk exposure**.